-Note: The only option in the Class Type menu is All.
+- (1) NOTE: The only option in the Class Type menu is All.
 You do not need to select this option because it is automatically applied.
 All means that all match criteria that you define for the class must be satisfied for a packet match.
 That is, All signifies the logical AND of all the match criteria.
-For example, if the class includes one criterion for an IP address and another criterion for a MAC address, the traffic must match both criteria.
+For example, if the class includes one criterion for an IP address and another criterion for a MAC address, the traffic must match both criteria. - 9.
+Click the Apply button.

-Remove a DiffServ class You can remove a DiffServ class that you no longer need.
+Remove a DiffServ class

+You can remove a DiffServ class that you no longer need.

 To remove a DiffServ class: